GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/custom-endpoints.md

 ## Editor Inputs

-These are the inputs in the body of the editor:
+These inputs in the body of the editor are shipped with the plugin (more inputs can be added by extensions):

 <table markdown="1">
 <thead>